 - Extensive independent reading and research

 Did you know that nearly ninety percent of the English language is decodable?
 It is — but you have to know the rules!
 Our engaging Multisensory Spelling workshop presents twelve rules that can make memorizing spelling lists a thing of the past.
+These simple rules are presented in a fun, Clock Face story format, and enable students to successfully spell thousands of words.
 We’ll teach you the “why” behind our language so that spelling finally makes sense.
-Kendore’s multisensory spelling worships are filled with “ah ha moments.”
+Our spelling workshop is filled with “ah ha moments.”
+Learn how to present some of the spelling rules you’re familiar with in an innovative, multisensory way!

-Kendore Learning’s Word Play Vocabulary workshop provides a clear and effective methodology for teaching vocabulary.
+Kendore Learning’s Kendore Word Play Vocabulary workshop provides a clear and effective methodology for teaching vocabulary.
 Participants discover ways to incorporate vocabulary activities across the curriculum and explore how to teach morphology as a way to unlock the meaning of thousands of words.
 Teachers receive lessons and materials to implement instruction in the classroom.
-Word Play Vocabulary is lively and engaging and supports multisensory teaching methods.
-Appropriate for grades 3 – 8.
+Kendore Word Play is lively and engaging and supports multisensory teaching methods.
+Appropriate for grades 2 – 8.

 This hands-on workshop explores useful strategies for developing students’ writing skills.
 Topics include idea generation, grammar and sentence structure as it applies to developing student writing, paragraph and essay development, and proofreading and revising techniques.
 This structured, sequential approach to developing students’ writing skills is beneficial for teachers of writing in all disciplines.
 Participants practice with the various teaching strategies introduced and learn techniques they can apply the very next day in their classrooms.